joergboe/testframework/README.md

 - New spl utility toolkit streamsx.testframe with FileSink1
 - New directory structure for installation target now we have <version>/bin <version>/samples and <version>/streamsx.testframe

+Version 2.6.1:
+- New function
+- com.ibm.streamsx.testframe::FileSinke 1 : has new parameter singleTupleFiles with default true